-Black soils.
-These are mostly clay soils and form deep cracks during dry season.
+Black soils are mostly clay soils and form deep cracks during dry season.
 An accumulation of lime is generally noticed of varying depths.
 They are popularly known as “Black cotton soils” because of their dark brown colour and suitability for growing cotton.

 Which one of the following resources can be acquired by a Nation?

 The National Resources Inventory (NRI) is a periodic assessment of the status and changing conditions of the soil, water, and related resources on private land conducted by USDA's Natural Resources Conservation Service (NRCS).

 How much percentage of forest area in the country according to the National Forest Policy?